A Survey on Explainable Reinforcement Learning: Concepts, Algorithms, Challenges: Explainability in RL

 \subsubsection{Reward Decomposition}

 Reward decomposition methods aim to explain the inexplicable value of a reward function by breaking it down into several distinct parts that represent different aspects.
 The original reward function is a single scalar value influenced by multiple implicit factors.
 By decomposing the reward function, we can analyze the influence and relationships among these implicit factors.
-In this section, we introduce several reward decomposition methods.

-Horizontal reward decomposition~\citep{reward-Decomposition} decompose the reward function in the MDP horizontally as $\vec{R}:\mathcal{S}\times\mathcal{A}\rightarrow \mathbb{R}^{|\mathcal{C}|}$, where $\mathcal{C}$ represents the number of reward components.
+Horizontal reward decomposition~\cite{reward-Decomposition} decompose the reward function in the MDP horizontally as $\vec{R}:\mathcal{S}\times\mathcal{A}\rightarrow \mathbb{R}^{|\mathcal{C}|}$, where $\mathcal{C}$ represents the number of reward components.
 Subsequently, the Q-value is also decomposed as $Q^\pi(s,a)=\sum_{c\in\mathcal{C}}Q^\pi_c(s,a)$.
 To explain the decomposition, the authors primarily focus on comparing pairwise actions.
 One straightforward approach is Reward Difference eXplanation~(RDX) in the form of $\Delta(s,a_1,a_2)=\vec{Q}(s,a_1)-\vec{Q}(s,a_2)$.
 RDX informs experts about which components may have an advantage over other factors, but it does not identify the most significant component.
 Moreover, RDX may offer limited explanations when the number of factors increases.
 To address this, the authors propose another form of explanation called Minimal Sufficient eXplanation~(MSX).
 MSX is a two-tuple $({\rm MSX}^+,{\rm MSX}^-)$, with ${\rm MSX}^+$ selecting the minimal set of components where the total $\Delta(s,a_1,a_2)$ surpasses a dynamic threshold, while ${\rm MSX}^-$ checks the summation of $-\Delta(s,a_1,a_2)$ with the other threshold.
+Similarly, in vision-based RL, \cite{liu2023visual} reconstruct the multidimensional patch reward of image samples by assessing the expertise of each local patch.
+The patch reward effectively captures features, serving as a fine-grained measure of expertise and a tool for visual explainability.